 Who will teach the course?

-This course is taught by Massrat Shaikh – Educational Psychologist and Mindfulness Educator.
-Massrat is experienced in working with young people and ladies in teaching mindfulness.
+This course is taught by me Massrat Shaikh – Educational Psychologist and Mindfulness Educator.
+I am experienced in working with young people and ladies in teaching mindfulness.

 Who is this course for?

 Both beginners and those with mindfulness experience will find this course extremely worthwhile.
-Participants include educators, counselors, parents, and any community members who are looking for ways to live more regulated lives.
+Participants include educators, counselors, parents, and any fellow women looking for ways to live more regulated lives.

-We invite you to join this course if you are curious about exploring and practicing mindfulness alongside like-minded women who are dedicated to their own wellbeing and those of others.
+I invite you to join this course if you are curious about exploring and practicing mindfulness alongside like-minded women dedicated to their own wellbeing and those of others.